Academic Catalog

 Graphic Arts and Design (GAD)

 GAD 2205 History of Graphic Design.
 (Formerly 205) This course explores the relationship between the history of graphic design, fine art and modern graphic design.
-The impact of political and social movements as it relates to graphic design will be of critical importance.
+The impact of political and social movements on graphic design will be of critical importance.
+Topics include the evolution of ancient writing systems and alphabets, early printing technologies and typographic innovations, the aesthetics of 19th-century mass media, the dominance of modernism in 20th-century visual culture, and its transformation through digital design and AI-assisted design.
+Visual analyses and design exercises will highlight the enduring legacies and creative potential.
 3 semester credit hour/s.

 Campus: LISLE (Typically Offered: Spring Term)